melodymango/Platforming-Test/README.md

 S to fall below a one-way platform

+Left-Click to pick up an item (must be in range of the item)

+E to drop item

 ### CREDITS ###
 CharacterController2D.cs and DemoScene.cs || taken from https://github.com/prime31/CharacterController2D and modified

 angrychoco.png || taken from FINAL FANTASY XIV

+### STUFF I NEED TO DO ###
+- visual feedback on the pickups to show the player when they are able to pick it up